-2.2 Partners
+2.4 Partners

 Projects are strengthened through collaboration and partnership as the resources and/or technical capability and capacity to deliver complex environmental projects rarely exist within a single organisation.
 Additionally, Partners can bring local experience, knowledge and networks to the project, or best practices and lessons learned from elsewhere.
+Partnerships are encouraged where appropriate, but are not mandatory.

-All Darwin Plus projects are expected to seek in-territory partners, and the meaningful engagement of stakeholders and OT governments.
+All Darwin Plus projects are expected to seek in-territory partners, and the meaningful engagement of stakeholders and OT governments at an appropriate level for the award.

 All Darwin Plus applicants are expected to demonstrate meaningful engagement of in-territory partners, stakeholders and OT governments during the development and implementation of projects.
-Evidence of this engagement should be provided in the application by indicating their engagement at Stage 1, and through a letter of support at Stage 2.
+Evidence of this engagement should be provided in the application through letters of support.